cloud-solutions/zend-sentry/README.md

 #Important Changes
 - 0.1.2: contains a critical dependency upgrade, the raven library used curl methods that are not yet available in many linux distributions.
 If you experience problems with curl, upgrade!
+- 0.1.1: do NOT use it, the raven dependency doesn't exist.

 #Introduction